Football in London: History

 Regular references to the game occurred throughout the fourteenth and fifteenth centuries, including the first reference to the word "football" in English when it was outlawed by King Henry IV of England in 1409.
 Early games were probably disorganised and violent.
 In the sixteenth century, the headmaster of St Paul's School Richard Mulcaster is credited with taking mob football and transforming it into organised and refereed team football.
 In 1581 he wrote about his game of football, which included smaller teams, referees, set positions and even a coach.

 The modern game of football was first codified in 1863 in London and subsequently spread worldwide.
 Key to the establishment of the modern game was Londoner Ebenezer Cobb Morley who was a founding member of the Football Association, the oldest football organisation in the world.
 Morley wrote to the Bell's Life newspaper proposing a governing body for football which led directly to the first meeting at the Freemasons' Tavern in central London of the FA.
 He wrote the first set of rules of true modern football at his house in Barnes.
 The modern passing form of the game was invented in London in the early 1870s by the Royal Engineers A.F.C. (albeit the club were based in Chatham, Kent).

 Prior to the first meeting of the Football Association in the Freemasons' Tavern in Great Queen Street, London on 26 October 1863, there were no universally accepted rules for the playing of the game of football.
 The founder members present at the first meeting were Barnes, Civil Service, Crusaders, Forest of Leytonstone (later to become Wanderers), N.N.
 (No Names) Club (Kilburn), the original Crystal Palace, Blackheath, Kensington School, Percival House (Blackheath), Surbiton and Blackheath Proprietary School; Charterhouse sent its captain, B.F.
 Hartshorne, but declined the offer to join.
 All of the 12 founding clubs were from London though many are since defunct or now play rugby union.

 A rise in the popularity of football in London dates from the end of the 19th century, when a fall in church attendance left many people searching for a way to spend their weekend leisure time.
 In 1882 the London Football Association was set up.
 Over the next 25 years clubs sprang up all over the capital, and the majority of these teams are still thriving in the 21st century.
 Of those clubs currently playing in the Football League, Fulham is generally considered to be London's oldest, having been founded in 1879.
-However, Isthmian League side Cray Wanderers is the oldest extant club in all of the Greater London area, having been founded in 1860 in St Mary Cray | (then part of Kent but now in the London Borough of Bromley).
+However, Isthmian League side Cray Wanderers is the oldest extant club in all of the Greater London area, having been founded in 1860 in St Mary Cray | (then part of Kent but now in the London Borough of Bromley) and are still affiliated to the Kent County Football Association.